churchers/vm-bhyve/README.md

 This command needs to be run once after each host reboot (this is normally handled by the rc.d script included)

-**vmm.ko should not be loaded at this point**
-In order to stop the init rountine running more than once I currently run a simple check and exit if vmm.ko is loaded.
-This will be improved in a future update.

     # vm init

 Copy the sample templates to the folder `/path/to/my/vms/.templates/`